DevExpress-Examples/asp-net-web-forms-grid-show-popup-on-custom-button-click/Readme.md

 ## Show the Popup in the Client-Side Custom Button Click Event Handler

 Handle the grid's client-side [CustomButtonClick](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.CustomButtonClick) event.
 In the handler, get the key value of the specified row and call the `OnDetailsClick` function.
-In this function, send a callback to the popup control with the the row's key value as a parameter.
+In this function, send a callback to the popup control with the row's key value as a parameter.

 ```xml
 <dx:ASPxPopupControl ID="popup" ClientInstanceName="popup" runat="server" ... >